 Actuarial Assumptions: In March 2019, the Plan actuary performed an experience study based on actuarial valuations for the period July 1, 2012 to July 1, 2017.
 Based on this study the following assumptions were implemented effective for the July 1, 2018 actuarial valuation.
-The total pension liability was determined by an actuarial valuation as of July 1, 2020 and data rolled forward to June 30, 2021, above using the following actuarial methods and assumptions:
+The total pension liability was determined by an actuarial valuation as of July 1, 2020 and data rolled forward to June 30, 2021, using the following actuarial methods and assumptions:

-Entry Age Normal 5-year smoothed market Price Inflation 0.0% No longer required as Plan was frozen effective July 1, 2013.
-Therefore salary increases after this date will not be considered pensionable under the Plan.
-6.75% (for 2021) and 7.0% (for 2020) net of investment expenses Based on RP-2014 White Collar Healthy Annuitant Mortality Table the scaling factors are 98% for men and 96% for women with generational mortality improvement using MP-2018 2-dimensional mortality improvement scales.
+Actuarial Cost Method Entry Age Normal Actuarial Value of Assets 5-year smoothed market Inflation Price Inflation 0.00% per year Salary increases Salary increase assumption is based on wage inflation of 2.5% plus service-based increases which range from 0% to 2.3%.
+Investment rate of return 6.75% (for 2021) and 7.0% (for 2020) net of investment expenses Mortality rate Based on the RP-2014 White Collar Healthy Annuitant Mortality Table with scaling factors of 99% for males and 96% for females with generational mortality improvement using MP-2018 2-dimensional mortality improvement scales.